 Certain types of employees, often classified as exempt employees, are not entitled to overtime pay as guaranteed by the Fair Labor Standards Act (FLSA).
-To add to that, most states have their own wage and hourly rate laws that have even more requirements in addition to the FLSA.
+To add to that, most states have their own wage and hourly-rate laws that may have even more requirements in addition to the FLSA.

 Types of Exempt Employees

-The Fair Labor Standards Act (FLSA) recognizes three main categories of exempt workers:
+The Fair Labor Standards Act recognizes the following main categories of exempt workers:

 Guidelines for Exemption from Overtime Pay Requirements

-Administrative, executive and professional employees, salespeople, and STEM (Science, Technology, Engineering, and Math) employees can be classified as exempt and, therefore, ineligible for overtime pay if they meet the following criteria:
+As of January 1, 2020, administrative, executive, and professional employees, salespeople, and STEM (Science, Technology, Engineering, and Math) employees can be classified as exempt and, therefore, can be ineligible for overtime pay if they meet the following criteria:

 - For the administrative exemption, employees must have a primary duty of performing office or non-manual work directly related to the management or general business operations of the employer or the employer's customers, and their primary duty must include the exercise of discretion and independent judgment with respect to matters of significance.